-We don’t begin to see the early developments of the modern flag until the 19th century, however.
-During this time period, Serbia underwent what is known as the First Serbian Uprising.
+However, we didn’t begin to see the early developments of the modern flag until the 19th century.
+During this period, Serbia underwent what is known as the First Serbian Uprising.
 From this conflict, many flags arose.
 Several included some combination of the red, white, and blue we see today, as well as the red double-headed eagle.

 It was not until the 1835 Sretenje Constitution that a formal flag was outlined.
 The constitution describes the colors as red, white, and a “dark” color.
-After this was deemed too similar to the flag of other nearby countries, specifically France at the time, the description became more specific, including the colors red, white, and blue.
+After this was deemed too similar to the flag of other nearby countries, specifically France at the time, the description became more specific, including red, white, and blue.
 They also officially included the lesser coat of arms.
-Throughout much of the 20th century, different variations of the flag arose and passed.
+Throughout much of the 20th century, different flag variations arose and passed.

 The Flag in Recent Years

-The 1990 Constitution of Serbia stated that the flag could only be changed by a specific detailed process.
+The 1990 Constitution of Serbia stated that a specific detailed process could only change the flag.
 As a result, voting was required, with the absolute majority determining the outcome.
-This is why years later, the red star that had become common on some forms of the flag was removed when it failed to garner the absolute majority vote.
+This is why, years later, the red star that had become common on some forms of the flag was removed when it failed to garner the absolute majority vote.